vynnydev/proffy_nlw2/README.md

 ## 💇🏻‍♂️ About the project

-<p align="center">PowerStaffs - We seek efficiency at all times!</p>
+<p align="center">Proffy - The best experience for your best learning!</p>

-This api is manage Gamenoover app, developed with Typescript, NodeJs, Express, TypeORM, Postgres e JWT.
+This api is manage Proffy app, developed with Typescript, NodeJs, Express, Knex and SQLite.

 ## 🚀 Technologies